About Jansen

 Careers at Jansen

 We are building an operational workforce that reflects the communities we’re part of.
-This includes an aspirational goal for gender balance3 within our employee workforce globally by the end of FY2025 and 20 per cent Indigenous representation in the Jansen workforce by the end of FY2026.
+This includes maintaining a gender balanced2 workforce and achieving our target of 20 per cent Indigenous employee participation at Jansen by FY2026.

-Visit our careers website to access career opportunities with Potash in Canada.
+Visit our careers website to explore career opportunities with Potash in Canada.

-Visit our project website to access contract opportunities for Jansen Stage 1.
+Visit our project website to explore contract opportunities for Jansen.

 With respect and gratitude, we operate in Treaty 4, 6, 19 territory and on the traditional, ancestral, and unceded territories of Coast Salish peoples and the homeland of the Métis.